hizbiz/cloud-init-for-K3D/README.md

   ip address
   ```
 2. access RabbitMQ from web browser
-open your favorate web browser and access: http://172.23.59.52/, (assuming 172.23.59.52 is the IP address of your multipass Ubuntu VM), you will see RabbitMQ Manaement web page.
+open your favorate web browser and access: http://<VM-IP>:8080/, you will see RabbitMQ Manaement web page.